fantasy2fry/credit-score-classification-ml/README.md

 - [Karolina Dunal](https://github.com/xxkaro)

 ### First part of the project - Exploratory Data Analysis
+- The dataset is going to be divided into 4 parts: credit_score_train, credit_score_test, credit_score_valid, credit_score_validators.
+- One part is only available for the Validators team.
 - Each team member takes dataset and performs EDA on it separately.
 - The results are then compared and discussed in the team.
 - The final version of the EDA is going to be put in "EDA/final" folder.